Legend of Zelda Oracle of Seasons: Subrosians

 Cover for North American Release provided by The Cover Project.

 I cared about rescuing Din from General Knox.
-I cared about finding all four seasons to add my mystical stuff that would allow me to change the season atop tree stumps.
+I cared about finding all four seasons to add my mystical staff that would allow me to change the season atop tree stumps.
 I cared about defeating all of the castle bosses (though I never did) to collect the essences of the seasons.
 I cared about helping the people of the land of Hyrule/Not-Hyrule a.k.a.
 Holodrum.
-But if I’m being honest I cared far more about the Subroasians.
+But if I’m being honest, I cared far more about the Subroasians.

 To say that I liked Subrosians would be an understatement.